ibm-cloud-docs/power-iaas/cli-power-iaas-onprem.md

       --IBMiPHA-license                                 IBMi PHA IASP Management software license associated with the instance.
       --IBMiRDS-users int                               Number of IBMi RDS user software licenses associated with the instance.
 Default is 0.
   -b, --boot-volume-replication-enabled                 Enables storage replication on the boot volume.
 Default is "false".
+      --default-trusted-profile string                  Trusted profile CRN, ID or name of the default IAM trusted profile to use for this instance.
+  -a, --default-trusted-profile-autolink                If set to true, the system will create a link to the specified trusted profile during server creation.
   -i, --image string                                    Operating system image identifier or name.
   -k, --key-name string                                 Name of SSH key.
   -m, --memory float                                    Amount of memory in GiB to allocate to the instance.
 Default is 2 GiB.
+      --metadata-service                                Indicates whether the metadata service endpoint will be available to the virtual server.
       --pin-policy string                               Pin policy.
 Valid values are: "none", "soft", "hard".
 Default is "none".
       --placement-group string                          The placement group ID of the group that the server will be added to.
   -c, --preferred-processor-compatibility-mode string   The preferred processor compatibility mode.
 Valid values are: default, POWER7, POWER8, POWER9, POWER9_Base, POWER10, POWER11